catalyst-cloud/catalystcloud-docs/source/block-storage/using-lvm.rst

 For this example /dev/vdb will be used to create the logical volume.

-There are several tools available for creating disk partitions, these include tools such as fdisk , parted and the GNU Parted.
+There are several tools available for creating disk partitions, these include tools such as fdisk, parted and the GNU parted.
 This example will use gdisk and the steps are as follows:

 - load gdisk and select the disk to partition